 Can headphones or earbuds cause motion sickness?

 Many people report dizziness, motion sickness, or vertigo when using headphones.
-Active noise cancelling (ANC) headphones are a common culprit because the lack of external noise can fool your ears and confuse your brain.
+Active noise canceling (ANC) headphones are a common culprit because the lack of external noise can fool your ears and confuse your brain.

 Your ears don’t just facilitate hearing.
 The inner ear also helps your brain pinpoint your body’s physical orientation in space, which is important for maintaining balance.
 Removing environmental cues, such as ambient sound, from the equation can throw this fine-tuned system out of whack.
 If you experience nausea or vertigo while using ANC, try turning the ANC down or off.